-Larb Gai is Thailand's version of a Western-style grilled chicken salad, except the chicken is not grilled--it is stir-fried.
+Larb Gai is Thailand's version of a Western-style grilled chicken salad, except the chicken is not grilled--it's stir-fried.
 This dish is classic, traditional Thai.
-This recipe is made with chicken, but in Thailand, pork and even beef are also used.
+While this recipe is made with chicken, in Thailand, pork and even beef are also used.

-A key ingredient in this dish is fresh mint, which marries beautifully with the chicken.
-This salad is best served while the chicken is still hot from the pan and the greens are cold, or you can also serve it with rice.
+Larb Gai is best served while the chicken is still hot from the pan and the greens are cold, though you can also serve it with rice.
+A key ingredient is fresh mint, which marries beautifully with the chicken.
 This dish so good, it's a little addictive!

 - Salad Dressing:

 - Juice of 1 lime (1/4 cup)